-The Hub is delivering information and training to federal government stakeholders to assist with the effective incorporation of climate change science and information into government policies and activities, including climate risk assessments.
+The Hub delivered information and training to federal government stakeholders to assist with the effective incorporation of climate change science and information into government policies and activities, including climate risk assessments.

-Our research and engagement activities aim to ensure that as a result of our science:
+Our research and engagement activities aimed to ensure that as a result of our science: